 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MA DEP).
 MA DEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
-To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
-A treatment process that includes filtration and disinfection is also provided.
-Reservoir water is directed through slow sand filters and then a controlled amount of sodium hypochlorite is added and mixed in a contact time basin.
-This maze-like structure mixes the chlorinated water and provides treatment over time that helps ensure complete disinfection of the drinking water.
+To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system, including the filtration and disinfection treatment processes.
+Reservoir water is directed through slow sand filters and then a controlled amount of sodium hypochlorite (bleach) is added into a contact time basin.
+This maze-like structure provides treatment over time that helps ensure complete disinfection of the drinking water.
 The water is monitored by us and MassDEP to determine the effectiveness of existing water treatment and to check if any additional treatment is warranted.
-As part of our ongoing commitment to you we make regular repairs to the system and address concerns of our customers and regulators.
-During 2018 we installed a dedicated water main from our clearwell to the 1.0 mg storage tank.
-This improvement will allow us to meet DEP disinfection requirements and reduce the amount of chlorine added to our system.
-The company also identified and repaired a significant leak from the main transmission line that runs from the center of town to the Furnace District